 Write down every anticipated expense you have for this month.
 Make categories.
 Be as specific and detailed as possible when creating categories so you’ll be less likely to miss an expense.
 It’s also easier to record your purchases during the month if there are lots of categories available.
 Then decide how much money you want to budget for each category for this month.

 Add it all up.
 Subtract this number from your income.
 The goal is to be at $0.
 Dave Ramsey says, “If you cover all your expenses during the month and have $500 left over, you aren’t done with the budget yet.
 You must tell that 500 bucks where to go.
 If you don’t, you lose the chance to make it work for you in the areas of getting out of debt, saving for an emergency, investing, paying off the house, or growing wealth.
 Tell every dollar where to go.”

-Now that the month has started, with your budget in hand, start living your life as usual.
-Shop for your groceries, pay your energy bill, and buy the new shoes.
+Now that the month has started, with your budget in hand, start living your life as normal.
+Do your groceries, pay your energy bill, and buy the new shoes.
 Just keep every receipt and write down what you spend.
 Every dollar you spend, keep track of it.
 This is part of the budget.
 If you don’t keep track of what you’re spending, how do you know if you’re close to within the range you had budgeted for that category?

 That’s it.
 It’s as simple as INCOME – OUTGO = $0.
 Simple, you say?
 In theory, yes.
 In reality, absolutely not!
 Here are a few tips to help you along on your new budgeting journey.

 - At the end of each day, input the receipts from that day into your budget.
 You will become overwhelmed quickly if you wait longer than a day or two to record what you’ve been spending.
 It takes about 60 seconds to write it down (even quicker if you’re budgeting online).
 Make the time to succeed.